Phala-Network/phala-wiki/content/docs/khala-mining/4-2-How-to-fast-sync-node-use-snapshot.md

 ## Restart Phala services

-If you're solo miner, do
+If you're a solo miner, do

 ```bash
 sudo phala start
 ```

-to restart services, then you shall find out your node has fast forward to a very close to latest status, then waiting few minutes or hours,  then the node will catching up, and you can start mining now.
+to restart services, then you shall find out your node has fast forward to a very close to latest status, then waiting few minutes or hours,  then the node will catch up, and you can start mining now.